m1k2i1t9ad/social_media_api/README.md

 - **Cloudinary**: A cloud-based service for media management.
 - **Python Decouple**: A package to help manage settings and environment variables.

+##TESTING API ENDPOINTS USING POSTMAN:
+here is a link to the demo video of the postman testing: https://www.youtube.com/watch?v=ngiZmMOz2R4

 ## Installation

 ### Prerequisites